 - A Chat with Satan: Quite literally — this Satan is a pleasant and affable guy.

-- Framing Device: The film starts and ends with Moore and Newman as modern tourists finding The Book of Hershel while vacationing in Israel.
+- Framing Device: The film starts and ends with Moore and Newman as modern tourists finding The Book of Herschel while vacationing in Israel.

-- Head-Tiltingly Kinky: The Sodomites provoke this reaction from Hershel.
+- The Sodomites provoke this reaction from Herschel.

 - Humans Are Special: Herschel finally demands answers from God because he is Man...and gets them!

 - I Just Want to Be Special: Herschel thinks he is destined for greatness — and finds out too late he's just a footnote in history, at best.

 - Late to the Party: Herschel comes to the Pharaoh to demand he free the Jewish slaves — only to find Moses already did it.
 Frogs are still being swept from the palace and the Pharaoh enjoys playing with Moses' snake staff.